C3-PRO/c3-pro-ios-framework/README.md

 #### Versions

-The `master` branch currently supports _Swift 2.0_ and _FHIR 0.5.0_ and requires Xcode 7.
+The `master` branch requires Xcode 7 and _should_ always be compatible with the latest version released.
-The `develop` branch is on _FHIR 1.0.2_.
+The `develop` branch may contain new developments and have different requirements.
-For other versions see the [releases](releases) tab, for newer versions look for `feature/x` branches.
+See the [releases](releases) tab for previous releases, for newer versions look for `feature/x` branches.

 See [CHANGELOG.md](./CHANGELOG.md) for updates.
-Since this framework combines several versioned technologies, the releases support:
+This framework combines several versioned technologies, here's an overview over what's included:

  Version | Swift | ResearchKit |  FHIR
 ---------|-------|-------------|------